SyntheticDBX/CV/README.md

 ## 📈 Work Experience

 **Adaptive Web Ltd** (May 2023 to Current)
 _DevOps Engineer_

-- Managing DevOps projects with JIRA utilising Kanban boards. •Automation of common server tasks using Ansible.
+- Managing DevOps projects with JIRA utilising Kanban boards.
+- Automation of common server tasks using Ansible.
 - Ensuring remaining AWS infrastructure is kept as Terraform and Ansible code in Github.
 - Upkeep of automated testing with Behat for PHP code.
 - Managing the CI/CD workflow for Pantheon sites in Github, using branching rather than pull requests to manage multidevs, better suiting the needs of the development team.